henichole/eCommerce-Project/starting_with_questions.md

 Answer:
-Within the 8 average number of products ordered from visitors in each city and country are 1.
-The top countries with most visitor orders are United States, India and Mexico, majority of the orders are from US cities. country          city
+The average number of products ordered from visitors in each city and country are 1.
+But I don't feel right about this result, I tried to union the rows with same country and city name, along with the product quantity.

+            WITH deduplicated_all_sessions AS (
+                SELECT DISTINCT country, city, productQuantity
+                FROM all_sessions
+            )
+            SELECT
+                country,
+                city,
+                AVG(CAST(productQuantity AS numeric)) AS avg_products_ordered
+            FROM
+                deduplicated_all_sessions
+            GROUP BY
+                country,
+                city
+            HAVING
+                AVG(CAST(productQuantity AS numeric)) IS NOT NULL;

+--However, since most of the values under prduct quantity, I need to use total_ordered from sales_report.

+country          city
 "United States"	"New York"	1.00000000000000000000 "India"	"Bengaluru"	1.00000000000000000000